 \begin{rem} In this paper, we will often omit ``variation of'' just for simplification.
 For example, an admissible variation of mixed twistor structure is often called admissible mixed twistor structure.

 \end{rem}

-\paragraph{Dual}
+\subsection{Dual}

-In Section \ref{section;11.4.9.20}, we study the dual of mixed twistor $D$-module, which should be compatible with the dual for the underlying $D$-modules.
+In \S\ref{section;11.4.9.20}, we study the dual of mixed twistor $D$-module, which should be compatible with the dual for the underlying $D$-modules.
 Briefly, there are two issues we should address.
-The dual of a holonomic $D$-module in the derived functor is also a holonomic $D$-module.
-We cannot expect such a property for a general holonomic $\nbigr$-module.
+While the dual of a holonomic $D$-module in the derived category is also a holonomic $D$-module, we cannot expect such a property for a general holonomic $\nbigr$-module.
 This issue already appeared in the Hodge case, and solved by Saito.
 Even in the twistor case, we can apply Saito's method in a rather straightforward way.
-The other issue is the construction of Hermitian sesqui-linear pairing for the dual, which did not appear in the Hodge case.
-It is non-trivial even for hermitian pairings of holonomic $D$-modules.
+The other issue is the construction of sesqui-linear pairing for the dual, which did not appear in the Hodge case.
+It is non-trivial even for sesqui-linear pairings of holonomic $D$-modules.
 Let $M_i$ $(i=1,2)$ be holonomic $D$-modules.
 Let $C:M_1\otimes \overline{M_2}\lrarr \distribution_X$ be a $D_X\otimes D_{\Xbar}$-homomorphism.
-We need to study the induced pairing for $\DDD M_1\otimes \overline{\DDD M_2} \lrarr\distribution_X$.
+We need to construct an induced pairing for $\DDD M_1\otimes \overline{\DDD M_2} \lrarr\distribution_X$.
 We obviously have such a pairing, if $M_i$ are smooth, i.e., flat bundles.
 It is not difficult to construct it in the case of regular holonomic $D$-modules, thanks to the Riemann-Hilbert correspondence.
-But, at this moment, an additional argument is required in the non-regular case.
-(It will be given in Section \ref{section;11.4.6.10}.)
+But, at this moment, some additional arguments are required in the non-regular case.
+(It will be given in \S\ref{section;11.4.6.10}.)
 Once we have such a pairing in the case of $D$-modules, it is rather formal to construct it in the case of mixed twistor $D$-modules.
-By using the dual, we can introduce the notion of real structure for mixed twistor $D$-modules with nice functorial property.
+By using the dual, we can introduce the notion of real structure for mixed twistor $D$-modules, which has nice functorial property.